RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 SimpleMetric  | Description
 ------------ | -------------
 **[[PerResidueDensityFitMetric]]** | Calculate the Fit of a  model to the loaded density either by Correlation or a Zscore.
+**[[PerResidueClashMetric]]** | Calculates the number of atomic clashes per residue using two residue selectors.
+Clashes are calculated through the leonard jones radius of each atom type.
 **[[PerResidueEnergyMetric]]** | Calculate any energy term for each residue.
 Total energy is default.
 If a native or repose is given, can calculate the energy delta for each residue.
 **[[PerResidueRMSDMetric]]** | Calculate the RMSD for each residue between the input and either the native or a reference pose.
 **[[PerResidueSasaMetric]]** | Calculate the Solvent Accessible Surface Area (SASA) of each residue.